 It was a relief to find Mom alive, and lying in a recliner in the second-floor kitchen/dining area.
 She was covered with a blanket.
 Her eyes were closed, and she didn’t respond when I greeted her.
 When I lifted the blanket, I saw she had an “apron” around her neck.
 Maybe she had something to eat at lunch.
 Under the apron, she was wearing a blue hospital gown.
 Her arm was in some kind of sling; what I could see of it looked awful.

 I sat by her side for about half an hour during which I learned through the grapevine (not from the staff) that an ambulance had been at the residence at about 9:00 p.m. on Thursday, a little over three hours after I left, and that she’d gotten back to the residence at about 4:30 p.m. the next day, Friday.
-So she’d back at the residence for twenty-four hours and nobody had bothered to call to tell me whether she was dead or alive.
-She had a broken arm, and, just as I suspected, a urinary tract infection.
+So she’d been back at the residence for twenty-four hours and nobody had bothered to call to tell me whether she was dead or alive.
+She had a broken arm, and, just as I had suspected, a urinary tract infection.